transientskp/tkp/documentation/source/setup.rst

 normally), and then runs the TRAP with the correct job ID.
 Edit the paths to your data directories accordingly.
 There is both a PYTHONPATH and a LD_LIBRARY_PATH in front of the main executable; these should be fine.
+Don't forget to change the job name (value to -j option) as well!

 Now edit the ``control/tasks.cfg`` file as necessary.
-In particular, pay attention to the database credentials.
+Pay attention to the database credentials.
 In particular, for BBS, set ``db_name`` to your user name.

 Last things to edit are the ``control/to_process.py`` file and the parsets.
 Once you are happy with all settings, you can run the trap